Chronic Pain Relief

 Most people associate physical therapy with post-operative care.
 While it does play a vital role in minimizing scar tissue, strengthening the area where the surgery occurred, and minimizing post-surgical pain, physical therapy can also help alleviate chronic pain.
 Physical therapists are movement experts.
 These highly trained medical experts can diagnose movement problems as well as their underlying structural causes.
 Once they have identified areas of the body that are weak, limited in their range of motion, or out of balance, they can address the underlying cause of your chronic pain.
 A physical therapist will often incorporate manual therapies to increase movement, minimize scar tissue, and limit pain.
 Targeted exercise can help strengthen the area and stretching can improve balance.
 Best of all, much of your personalized physical therapy program can be done in the comfort of your own home, in-between office visits.

-Curious how physical therapy can help alleviate your chronic pain?
+Curious about how physical therapy can help alleviate your chronic pain?
 Contact Sports & Orthopaedic Therapy Services in Silver Spring, MD to schedule a consultation with our physical therapist and start finding relief.